Is Measure ULA (“Mansion Tax”) Affecting the Westside Market? Here’s What I Really See.

 The tax didn’t break the market.

-It just made strategy non-negotiable.
+It made expertise non-negotiable.

 Next